Bidirectional Consistency Models: Related Works

 \section{Related Works}

-\textbf{Accelerating DMs' Generation. } Before \citet{song2023consistency} introduced consistency models, several attempts were made to accelerate the generation of diffusion models.
-Existing methods include faster ODE solvers \citep{song2020denoising,zhang2022fast,lu2022dpmsolver} and distillation \citep{luhman2021knowledge,zheng2023fast,salimans2021progressive,song2023consistency}.
-However, these ODE solvers generally require over 10 steps for satisfactory samples, and the distillation approach caps the performance at the level of the pre-trained diffusion model, as highlighted by \citet{song2023improved}.
+\textbf{Accelerating Diffusion's Generation. } In addition to CM and CTM we discussed in \Cref{sec:background}, many attempts have also been made to accelerate the generation of DMs.
+Existing methods include faster ODE solvers \citep{song2020denoising,zhang2022fast,lu2022dpmsolver,zhou2023fast} and distillation \citep{salimans2021progressive,luhman2021knowledge,zheng2023fast,luo2024diff,xie2024distillation}.
+However, these ODE solvers generally require 5-10 steps for satisfactory samples, and the distillation approach may cap the performance at the level of the pretrained diffusion model, as highlighted by \citet{song2023improved}.
+On the other hand, while distillation approaches have achieved impressive generation quality, an intrinsic property of CMs is their ability to enable fast traversal along ODEs.
+This allows for the design of broader applications; for example, \citet{zhang2024efficient} leverage this property to develop an efficient importance sampler.
+Our proposed BCM further enriches this by enabling both forward and backward traversal.

-\textbf{Inversion of Generation. } Inversion of an input image is a key step in downstream tasks like image editing~\citep{mokady2023null, wallace2023edict, hertz2022prompttoprompt, hubermanspiegelglas2023edit}.
+\textbf{Inversion. } Inversion of an input image is a key step in downstream tasks like image editing~\citep{mokady2023null, wallace2023edict, hertz2022prompttoprompt, hubermanspiegelglas2023edit}.
 Current methods typically include encoders \citep{richardson2021encoding,tov2021designing}, optimization \citep{mokady2023null,abdal2019image2stylegan}, and model fine-tuning or modulation \citep{roich2021pivotal,alaluf2022hyperstyle}.
-For diffusion-based models, the most common inversion method is based on the inversion ODE solver, as first proposed by \citet{song2020denoising}.
-However, since the ODE solver relies on local linearization, the inversion typically provides an insufficient reconstruction of the original input, especially when using fewer diffusion steps. \citet{wallace2023edict} proposed Exact Diffusion Inversion via Coupled Transformations (EDICT), addressing this issue by maintaining two coupled noise vectors and using them to invert each other in an alternating fashion.
-However, the computational time is approximately doubled. \citet{mokady2023null} provide another solution by performing gradient optimization using the ODE inversion outcome as an initialization.
-Our proposed method, on the other hand, can provide better inversion than the ODE baselines in only a handful of steps, and is also compatible with \citet{mokady2023null}'s approach.
+For diffusion-based models, the most common inversion method is based on solving PF ODE backward, as first proposed by \citet{song2020denoising}.
+However, since the ODE solver relies on local linearization, this ODE-based inversion typically provides an insufficient reconstruction, especially when using fewer diffusion steps.
+One way to address this issue is to perform gradient optimization using the ODE-based inversion as an initialization, as introduced by \citet{mokady2023null}.
+Our proposed BCM can provide better inversion with fewer NFEs and is compatible with \citet{mokady2023null}'s approach for a better reconstruction quality.